lightshipsec/ls-acvp-harness/README.md

 ```
 git clone --recurse-submodules https://github.com/lightshipsec/ls-acvp-harness.git
 ```
-Create a symbolic link in the ls-acvp-harness directory to your openssl source code location:
+The code uses internal OpenSSL header files.
+You'll need to create a symbolic link in the root ls-acvp-harness directory to your openssl source code location:
 ```
-ln -sf /path/to/openssl openssl
+ln -sf /path/to/opensslSRC openssl
 ```
 Point to your fips-enabled openssl_conf file:
 ```